BryceDeso/TextBased-Battle/README.md

-## How to play:
+# How to play:

 The only buttons that will be needed in the game are the 1 and 2 number keys.
-These keys will be used to select what you want to do in the game.

-#### Things to know:
+Options
+-

+- All options in the game will have a number next to them and pressing the 1 or 2 keys will select that option.

+Inventory
+-

 - When you select your inventory it will not allow you to exit until you select one of the items.

 - Your inventory holds the weapon you selected and a health potion.

+Health Potion
+-

-- When selected, the health potion will give you 30 health.
-It also has infinite uses.
+- When selected from the inventory, you will gain 30 health back.

-#### Known bugs
+Known bugs
+-

-The wizard's mana can drop into the negatives.
+- The wizard's mana can drop into the negatives.